Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Ashen Vanguard.md

 ## Overview
 ### Description
 > [[The Ashen Vanguard]] is a disciplined kingdom-wide military order formed in the immediate aftermath of the Rising.
-Tasked with protecting [[The Kingdom of Kanda]] from extraplanar threats, rogue mages, and destabilizing factions, they operate both visibly as peacekeepers and covertly as anti-cult operatives.
+Tasked with protecting [[01 Campaign/02 Factions/01 Government/Regional/The Kingdom of Kanda]] from extraplanar threats, rogue mages, and destabilizing factions, they operate both visibly as peacekeepers and covertly as anti-cult operatives.
 Known for their austere methods and valor, their soldiers are often seen reinforcing planar seal sites, escorting magical transports, or rooting out infernal corruption.

 ### Oaths
 > "Steel for the shield, fire for the breach.
 We guard the ash, so others may live."